Pacific Island Masks

 Micronesiam Masks / Mortlock Island masks

 Masks are rare in Micronesia – traditionally they are only found in the Mortlock group of islands (Caroline Islands).
-Called tapuanu they are breadfruit wood painted white using lime and black using Charcoal.
-The mask has narrow eye-slits, and a plaited coconut fibre cord for securing it to the wearer’s head.
+Called Tapuanu they are breadfruit wood painted white using lime and black using Charcoal.
+The mask has narrow eye-slits and a plaited coconut fiber cord for securing it to the wearer’s head.

 These masks represented an ancestor ana.
 Used in ceremonial dances to protect the staple breadfruit crop from damaging storms.
 The ceremony took place in March or April, and included dancing and feasting.